15 Best Platforms For Bloggers

 Pros

-- Supports blogging, e-commerce, and membership sites.
+- Supports blogging, e-commerce, membership sites, and other website types.

-- Free and open-source for self-hosted sites.
+- Free and open-source for self-hosted websites.

-- Large user community with extensive resources.
+- Large user community with extensive resources and support.

 Cons

-- Needs ongoing maintenance, including regular updates.
+- Requires ongoing maintenance, including updates and backups.

 - Hosting and performance issues can arise without proper management.